Are Workplace Neurodiversity Policies Doing More Harm Than Good?

 I’m not talking about the glossy PDF with corporate photos and perfect paragraphs.
 I mean the reality of working somewhere that says it supports neurodivergent people.
 I’ve lost count of how many people have told me, “Yeah, they’ve got a policy… nothing’s actually changed.”

-The gap between what’s said and what’s done
+The gap between what is said and what is done

-Without that lived experience in the mix, you end up with vague promises that sound nice but don’t tell managers what to actually do.
-And if nothing changes in the day to day reality, the policy is worth about as much as the paper or PDF it’s printed on.
+Without lived experience in the mix, you end up with vague promises that sound nice but do not tell managers what to actually do.
+And if nothing changes in the day to day reality, the policy is worth about as much as the paper or PDF it is printed on.

 When workplace neurodiversity policies go wrong

-Here are some examples I’ve seen personally or through clients:
+Here are some examples I have seen personally or through clients:

-- The flexibility myth: The policy says flexible working available but requires everyone to work fixed hours with no exceptions.
+• The flexibility myth: the policy says flexible working is available, but everyone is still expected to work fixed hours with no exceptions.

-- The PR first approach: Companies post about celebrating neurodiversity on social media but quietly refuse reasonable adjustments in private because it might set a precedent.
+• The PR first approach: organisations celebrate neurodiversity in public, then quietly refuse reasonable adjustments in private because it might set a precedent.

-- The inaccessible process: The form for adjustments is 14 pages long, full of jargon, and can only be printed and filled in by hand.
+• The inaccessible process: the adjustment form is 14 pages long, full of jargon, and can only be printed and filled in by hand.

-These aren’t small mistakes.
+These are not small mistakes.
 They erode trust.
 They tell people inclusion is more about appearances than action.

-From what I’ve seen, there are three big reasons:
+From what I have seen, there are three big reasons:

-- No neurodivergent voices in the room: Policies are written by people who don’t have the lived experience to spot what’s missing.
+• No neurodivergent voices in the room: policies are written by people who do not have the lived experience to spot what is missing.

-- PR over progress: It is easier to make a document than to change real world practices.
+• PR over progress: it is easier to make a document than to change real world practice.

-And once the policy exists, it’s treated like the work is done.
+And once the policy exists, it is treated like the work is done.
 The conversation stops.

 What a good workplace neurodiversity policy looks like

-A good policy isn’t just a promise.
-It reflects what’s already happening.
+A good policy is not just a promise.
+It reflects what is already happening.
 It is supported by actions that people can see and feel in their everyday work.

 Here’s what that can look like:

-- Train managers properly: Give them practical skills for having open, solution focused conversations.
+• Train managers properly: give them practical skills for having open, useful conversations.

 Five signs a neurodiversity policy is failing